LouisJackman/language-x/README.md

 }

 /*
- * All variables (including functions), packages, classes
- * and methods are private unless explicitly opened up with the `public`
+ * All packages, classes, methods, and finals are private unless explicitly
- * keyword.
-If the developer wants to expose them openly but only to
+ * opened up with the `public` keyword.
+If the developer wants to expose them
- * its own module, they can use the `internal` keyword.
+ * openly but only to its own module, they can use the `internal` keyword.
  *
  * As can be seen in this function and the previous, Sylan allows functions to
  * stand alone in packages without being tied to classes or interfaces.